|

 Rosemary

-Rosemary is one of the best cauliflower companion plants to add to your garden bed.
+Rosemary plants are one of the best cauliflower companion plants to add to your garden bed.

 The robust and spicy aroma will help confuse pests like cabbage worms more than any other aromatic herbs.